Dorsivan/DevOps-Exercise/README.md

 ## Some Tips

  - I would suggest taking the time to read carefully about Docker and Containers.
- - If you do not have a unix based system on hand, you can try and install WSl.
-In anyway, you are not expected to work directly on Windows.
+ - If you do not have a unix based system on hand, you can try and install WSL.
+Regardless, you are not expected to work directly on Windows.
- - None of the files provided require a change for this exercise to be completed, even the Dockerfile.
+ - None of the files provided require a change for this exercise to be completed, not even the Dockerfile.
 However, simply running the image may not be enough.
  - Using docker-compose isn't necessary, but is recommended, and would serve for a much better solution.
  - Just completing this exercise isn't enough, you will also be required to show an understanding of what you had written.